jeromeetienne/AR.js/README.md

 artoolkit is a software with years of experience doing augmented reality.
 It is able to do a lot!

 It is marker based.
-It supports a wide range of markers: multiple types of markers [pattern](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_training)/[barcode](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_barcode) multiple independant markers at the same time, or [multiple markers acting as a single marker](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_multi) up to you to choose.
+It supports a wide range of markers: multiple types of markers [pattern](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_training)/[barcode](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_barcode) multiple independent markers at the same time, or [multiple markers acting as a single marker](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_multi) up to you to choose.

 # What’s New?